 - Initiate discussions and blogs as well as engage the community on relevant topics.

-- Present workshops and webinars promoted by NAIS.
+- Present webinars and/or podcasts promoted by NAIS.

-- Join a growing network of like-minded professionals that previously served as NAIS Global Ambassadors.
+- Join a growing network of like-minded professionals that served as NAIS Global Ambassadors.

-- Have articles and blogs published and distributed by NAIS.
+- Have articles, blogs, advisory briefs, how-to guides, and/or tips published and distributed by NAIS.